ivanizag/bbz/README.md

   -c	dump to the console the CPU execution operations -m	dump to the console the MOS calls excluding console I/O calls -p	panic on not implemented MOS calls
-  -r	use readline like input with history
+  -r	disable readline like input with history
   -s	dump to the console the accesses to Fred, Jim or Sheila -rom0 string
     	filename for rom 0 (slot 0xf)